LOADING...

 I built a 2D physics simulator in Python using Pygame, featuring gravitational bodies, instantaneous velocities, and dynamic interactions.
 Users could create, move, and observe objects as they interacted under Newtonian forces.

-I built the Beamshyft web platform to connect developers with manufacturers for cost-efficient interior materials.
-Developed with Next.js, it enabled users to request materials, manage deliveries, and source stylish furnishings directly from producers.
+I built the Beamshyft website to connect developers to cost-efficient interior materials.
+Developed with Next.js, it enabled users to request custom furnishings directly from producers.
+Now, the company has pivoted to focus on consumer-facing distribution, and I'm proud to have contributed to its early growth.

 Beamshyft - Lower Construction Costs for Developers

-I built the Beamshyft web platform to connect developers with manufacturers for cost-efficient interior materials.
-Developed with Next.js, it enabled users to request materials, manage deliveries, and source stylish furnishings directly from producers.
+I built the Beamshyft website to connect developers to cost-efficient interior materials.
+Developed with Next.js, it enabled users to request custom furnishings directly from producers.
+Now, the company has pivoted to focus on consumer-facing distribution, and I'm proud to have contributed to its early growth.

 To improve print quality on my budget 3D printer, I designed a custom fan mount and nozzle system in Fusion 360.
 The upgrade significantly improved cooling performance, overhangs, and overall print precision.